 By Laurel Fairworth

-The month long film extravaganza, which runs through April 2, 2017, takes place in venues around our area including the Perelman at the Kimmel Center, the Ritz, and the International House and in Bryn Mawr.
-Mindy Chriqui, Artistic Director of the IFF of Philadelphia says, “We are always excited about each year’s festival, but we feel this is the best, most diverse and most controversial yet.
-The films run the gamut from historical documentaries to searing dramas to laugh out loud come-dies from points all over the world.”
+Mindy Chriqui, Artistic Director of the Israeli Film Festival (IFF) of Philadelphia says, “We are always excited about each year’s festival, but we feel this is the best, most diverse and most controversial yet.
+The films run the gamut from historical documentaries to searing dramas to laugh out loud comedies from points all over the world.”

-You may get more information, a complete schedule, and purchase tickets here or call 484 904 5421.
+You may call 484 904 5421 to get more information, or get a complete schedule, and purchase tickets.